 Step 2: Set your wait time logic

 Most tools calculate estimated wait times automatically based on how fast you're seating parties.
-At setup, you'll enter a baseline estimate: something like "we seat a new table every 15 minutes on average."
+At setup, enter a baseline estimate: something like "we seat a new table every 15 minutes on average."
 The system refines this as service moves.
 Don't overthink it at the start; you can adjust it after your first service.

 Step 3: Generate your QR code and place it at the entrance

 Your QR code links guests directly to your queue join page.
 Print it or display it on a screen.
 Placement matters: put it where guests naturally pause when they arrive.
-The door, a table tent at the host stand, or your Google Business Profile are all effective spots.
+The door, a table tent at the host stand, or your Google Business Profile are all effective spots

 If you have a A-frame sign outside, add the QR code there too.
 Guests who see a queue before walking in can join before they reach the host, which clears the entrance immediately.